mmatyas/supermariowar/README.md

 For me, this was the point where I've stopped putting more time on this project (2016).
 In the long term, a complete rewrite might be faster and more effective than patching the original game for years.
 Either way, I hope I've left the project in a better state than it was, and that it will be of use for future developers.
 Have fun!

+Update, 2026: Looks like I've ended up working on it some more.
+While keeping the game alive, there also has been significant effort to modernize the codebase and try to make it maintainable.
+There have been some performance improvements, stability fixes, we have an SDL3 port, and the game continues to support newer operating systems.
+There's also [Super Cat Wars](https://gamejolt.com/games/supercatwars/627452), a complete overhaul mod with its own graphics, maps, and worlds.
+Give it a try!

 [Old releases for Mario War and SMW can be found here.](https://github.com/mmatyas/supermariowar/releases/tag/1.8)

 ### Main changes since 1.8